microsoft/dstoolkit-computervisiondemo/README.md

 ## Getting Started
 The demo website is located [here]() but if you wish to setup and host your own web app, follow these steps:

-1. Clone this repository on a vm or local machine.
+- 1. Clone this repository on a vm or local machine.
-2. Create a new python enviroment installing all libraries listed in requirements.txt.
+- 2. Create a new python enviroment installing all libraries listed in requirements.txt.
-    2.1.
+    - 2.1.
 Use the command: pip install -r .\requirements.txt
-3. Replace Cognitive Services enviroment API keys with your own 3.1.
-The Azure Cognitive Services resource required is: "Azure AI services multi-service account" 3.2.1 Set an enviroment variable called: "ai-multiaccount-endpoint" and "ai-multiaccount-apikey" OR
+- 3. Replace Cognitive Services enviroment API keys with your own:
+    - 3.1.
+The Azure Cognitive Services resource required is: "Azure AI services multi-service account".
+Perform 3.2.1 OR 3.2.2.
+    - 3.2.1 Set enviroment variables called: "ai-multiaccount-endpoint" and "ai-multiaccount-apikey"
-    3.2.1 Add a json file to "/static/assets/endpoints.json" with values for "endpoint" and "key" and uncomment code at the top of app.py.
+    - 3.2.2 Add a json file to "/static/assets/endpoints.json" with values for "endpoint" and "key" and uncomment code at the top of app.py.

 ## Build and Test
 The website is created using HTML/ CSS and Python (Flask).
 Run the app.py and load the website in your browser.